brandon1024/find/.github/README.md

 ```
 <sup>Note: If you are using a Windows machine, you may need to install git [here](https://git-for-windows.github.io/).</sup>

-New features and improvents should be based off the `master` branch.
+New features and improvements should be based off the `master` branch.
 All other branches are under active development, which may not be stable.

 To install the extension in Chrome to test your changes, navigate to `chrome://extensions`.
 Enabling Developer Mode will show a button to `Load Unpacked`, which you can use to navigate to the parent folder of the extension.